The words and imagery of this song represent the life, work, and death of Vincent Van Gogh. A Starry Night

 I'm looking through the book and fiddling around and I saw the painting.
 I said, Wow, just tell the story using the color, the imagery, the movement, everything that's in the painting.
 Because that's him more than he is him.

 One thing I want to say is that music is like poetry in so many ways.
 You have wit and drama and humor and pathos and anger and all of these things create the subtle tools that an artist, a stage artist, a good one, uses.
 Sadly, this has really gone out of music completely.
 So it makes someone like me a relic, because I am doing things and people like me are doing things that utilize all the classic means of emotional expression."

 There could be some religious meaning in this song.
 McLean is a practicing Catholic, and has written songs like "Jerusalem" and "Sister Fatima" that deal with his faith.
 The "Starry Night" could mean creation, with many of the other lyrics referring to Jesus.
 McLean has said that several of the songs on the American Pie album have a religious aspect to them, notably the closing track "Babylon."

-Josh Groban covered this on his first album, which was released in 2001 when he was 20. (thanks, Uncle - Philly, PA)
+Josh Groban recorded the song for his self-titled debut album, which was released in 2001 when he was just 20 years old.